All Episodes

 I like that a lot.

-He told me one when I first got elected the office, they said, remember, every day you're in session, our way of life is in jeopardy.
+Yeah, somebody told me when I first got elected to office, they said, remember, every day you're in session, our way of life is in jeopardy.

-And I've always taken that to heart that when when you're in session, a bill can come that will change life overnight, or maybe your responsibility is just to be here to kill the bad bills that change your way of life.
+And I've always taken that to heart, that when you're in session, a bill can come that will change life overnight, or maybe your responsibility is just to be here to kill the bad bills that change your way of life.

 So it is good.